What Does It Really Mean To “Decolonize” Wellness?

-Some people are calling this process an attempt to “decolonize” wellness, which can be broadly understood to mean an attempt to decenter whiteness in wellness spaces; to honor the complex histories of wellness practices; and to make some form of reparations to the communities from whom the practices were taken.
+Some people are calling this process an attempt to “decolonise” wellness, which can be broadly understood to mean an attempt to decentre whiteness in wellness spaces; to honour the complex histories of wellness practices; and to make some form of reparations to the communities from whom the practices were taken.

 Advertisement